 2. Have greater control

 By technically leading your business, you will have greater control over its direction.
 A common regret among founders is that they wished they got their hands dirtier earlier.
-They feel that their technical co-founders unknowingly made decisions that they would not have personally made.
+They feel that their technical co-founders unknowingly made decisions that they would not have made personally.
 They wish that they took greater control of the technical leadership of their company from the very beginning.

 As a startup founder you should know what’s powering your business.
 Not having a technical co-founder will force you to understand the technical side of your business.
 This will also help you when you are in meetings with critical clients, and require the much needed technical confidence to convert those meeting into real sales.
 As a leader you will be more confident in everything and become a better founder later on.